 The committee was not enthusiastic about Dreystadt’s proposal to market Cadillacs directly to black customers, but reluctantly agreed when he insisted that it would restore Cadillac’s profitability in only 18 months.
 Dreystadt’s assessment was correct: Cadillac sales for the 1934 model year rose by more than 70%.
 In June 1934, GM management made Dreystadt Cadillac’s new general manager.

-Dreystadt, a German immigrant who had begun his career with an apprenticeship at Mercedes-Benz, was worlds away from the dapper and ostentatious Larry Fisher.
+Dreystadt, a German immigrant who had begun his career with an apprenticeship at Daimler-Benz, was worlds away from the dapper and ostentatious Larry Fisher.
 Dreystadt seldom wore business suits, favoring tweed sport coats, and had little regard for fashion; he was known to show up at the office wearing mismatched shoes.

 Dreystadt’s primary focus was on efficiency.
 He had always been bothered by Fisher’s cost-no-object attitude; Dreystadt wasn’t categorically adverse to spending money if it presented a clear advantage, but he disdained waste and needless excess.
 Under his leadership, Cadillac took a more ruthless approach to cost controls.
 By 1937, the division’s average per-car production costs were no higher than Chevrolet’s, which made Cadillac once again GM’s most profitable division.